 Altitude Sickness in Peru: No Problem, if You’re Prepared!

-Considering all of this and making use of the recommendations, the altitude sickness will hopefully not be a problem for you in Peru.
+Considering all of this and making use of the recommendations, the altitude sickness will hopefully not be a problem for you during your Peru tour.

 It’s crucial that you prepare yourself properly and that you take the altitude sickness seriously.
 Otherwise, it can potentially end up being the deciding factor whether your vacations turn out incredible or incredibly bad.